AG500/Metaheuristic-project/README.md

 Djibouti data base:
 This file is composed of 38 cities.
-By brute force we would have to compute 5,23e^44 different possibilities to find the optimal combinaison.
+By brute force we would have to compute 5,23e^44 different possibilities to find the optimal combination.

   Simulated Annealing :
 I tried SA with temperature = 500 and alpha = 0.999999.
 The best result was 6 891 with 6 040 000 iterations and 354s.
 The temperature depend on the variations of the fitness during the computation here, because it converge quickly i chose 500 so that it can explore between the fitness 6 500 and 10 000.
 Because Djibouti is a relatively small problem, time is not an issue and because JMetalPy allow only the number of iterations as stopping criterion i chose a small alpha and a big number of iterations so that the SA algorithm could search a long time close to the global optimum.